Plan a Conditional Access deployment

 Configure the test policy

-In the Azure portal, you configure CA policies under Azure Active Directory > Security > Conditional Access.
+In the Azure portal, you configure Conditional Access policies under Azure Active Directory > Security > Conditional Access.

-If you want to learn more about how to create CA policies, see this example: CA policy to prompt for MFA when a user signs in to the Azure portal.
+If you want to learn more about how to create Conditional Access policies, see this example: Conditional Access policy to prompt for MFA when a user signs in to the Azure portal.
 This quickstart helps you to:

 Become familiar with the user interface